-In light of the obligation to report on measures to ensure that all parts of our business and supply chain are slavery free, we will review our workplace policies and procedures to assess their effectiveness in identifying and tackling modern slavery issues.
-Emerging government policy on ethical supply chains will also be considered by the University.
+In light of the obligation to report on measures to ensure that all parts of our business and supply chain are slavery free, we continually review our workplace policies and procedures to assess their effectiveness in identifying and tackling modern slavery issues.
+Welsh Government policy on ethical supply chains are also being considered by the University.